This program is not accepting applications in 2022

-Think Tank grants of up to $15,000 (USD) are awarded annually through a competitive application and selection process; these funds support travel, accommodations general coordination, and other aspects of Think Tanks related to the deliverables.
+Think Tank grants of up to $15,000 (USD) are awarded annually through a competitive application and selection process; these funds support travel, accommodations, general coordination, and other aspects of Think Tanks related to the deliverables.
 The proposed work should be completed within a 2-year period.
 Progress reports are required for grantees to remain in good standing.
 Applications to the 2021 Think Tank grants are now open.
 The deadline to submit an application is May 19, 2021.
 Grantees will be notified in September.

-The Think Tanks program is meant to bring together leading thinkers, researchers, and changemakers from academia, professional sectors, social activism, and other arenas to catalyze creative advances bridging contemplation, research, and action.
+The Think Tanks program is meant to bring together leading contemplatives, researchers, and changemakers from academia, professional sectors, social activism, and other arenas to catalyze creative advances bridging contemplation, research, and action.
 Five committed participants/organizers must be in place in order to apply.
 To encourage integration of research/scholarship and on-the-ground applications, at least one of these five individuals must be actively engaged in research/scholarship, and at least one must be actively engaged in applying this work in the world.
 Examples of research/scholarship include, but are not limited to: psychology, neuroscience, clinical research, social science, and humanities.
 Examples of applied work include, but are not limited to: mental health, social activism, medicine, education, contemplative spaces (e.g. meditation centers, yoga schools), and others.

 While there are no formal eligibility requirements in terms of degrees or experience, most successful applicants have strong track records in one of the aforementioned areas and the Think Tank proposes to bring together a diversity of perspectives.
 In addition, successful Think Tank applications will demonstrate diversity among their organizers and participants in terms of gender, race, ethnicity, sexual orientation, age/seniority, and other dimensions of identity.
 Applicants/organizers from historically underrepresented backgrounds are especially encouraged to apply.

 Applications are reviewed and selected by an external committee of experts based on the following criteria: